TorbenWetter/iu-latex-container-templates/README.md

 ## Repo and Template Structure

 This repository contains _one_ Template - `thesis`.
-This Templates serves as a template implementation which forms the basis for a LaTeX paper.
+This Templates serves as a template implementation which forms the basis for writing a LaTeX paper.
 Similar to the [`devcontainers/templates`](https://github.com/devcontainers/templates) repo, this repository has a `src` folder.
 Each Template has its own sub-folder, containing at least a `devcontainer-template.json` and `.devcontainer/devcontainer.json`.

 ```
 ├── src